ciscoheat/superforms-web/src/routes/get-started/+page.md

 </form>
 ```

-`superForm` is used on the client to display the data, conveniently supplied from `data.form`.
+`superForm` is used on the client to display the data, that we just sent from the server in `data.form`.

 This is what the form should look like now: